kj-1729/gadgets/README.md

 # gadgets

-This is a basic tool in applying a list of files to some task.
+These are basic tools in applying a list of files to the some tasks.
-To do this, use list_files.py to list all the files under a directory, then feed the list to another tools (ocr, etc).
+To do this, use list_files.py to list all the files under a directory, then feed the list to the other tool.

 Usage:
 ```